LuxVitaeFacultatem/pruebatecnica/readme.txt

 e) Flask will start the development server, and you should see some output indicating that the server is running.
 By default, the Flask development server runs on http://127.0.0.1:5000/.

-f) Open a web browser and visit http://127.0.0.1:5000/ to see your Flask application in action.
+f) Open a web browser and visit http://127.0.0.1:5000/ to see Flask application in action.

 ---------------------------------------------------------------------------------

 2. Run Flask tests using the unittest:

-a) Create a test file: Create a new Python file in your project directory, for example, test_flask_app.py, where you'll write your Flask tests.

-b) Import the necessary modules: At the beginning of your test file, import the required modules:

-   import unittest
-   from flask import Flask, jsonify from your_application_file import app

-c) Define a test class: Create a subclass of unittest.TestCase and define your test methods within it:

-class FlaskAppTests(unittest.TestCase):
-    def setUp(self):
-        # Optional: Perform any setup tasks here before each test

-    def tearDown(self):
-        # Optional: Perform any teardown tasks here after each test

-    def test_route(self):
-        # Write your test logic here
-        # Make requests to the Flask app and assert the expected responses
-        pass

-    def test_another_route(self):
-        # Write another test here
-        pass

-d) Implement test methods: Inside each test method, you can use Flask's test client to make requests to your Flask application and assert the expected responses.
-Here's an example of testing a route that expects a JSON response:

-    def test_route(self):
-        with app.test_client() as client:
-            response = client.get('/your_route')
-            self.assertEqual(response.status_code, 200)
-            self.assertEqual(response.content_type, 'application/json')
-            # Add more assertions based on the expected response

-e) Run the tests: To run the tests, you can use the unittest module's test runner.
-You can do this by adding the following code at the end of your test file:

-if __name__ == '__main__':
-    unittest.main()

-f) Execute the tests: Open a command prompt or terminal window, navigate to your project directory, and run the test file using the Python interpreter:
+Execute the tests: Open a command prompt or terminal window, navigate to your project directory, and run the test file using the Python interpreter:

 python test_flask_app.py

-g) The tests will be executed, and you will see the test results in the console.

 ---------------------------------------------------------------------------------